-IP ASSESS IS GEARED TO ASSIST AUTHORS TO REFINE PROMISING WORK FOR PUBLICATION
+IP ASSESS IS GEARED TO ASSIST AUTHORS WITH PROMISING PROJECTS

 Most titles submitted to us are not ready for publication.
 Rather than reject proposals that show promise, IP offers options for lifting work up to publishable standard.